Have you ever tried to go out at night lugging a large bag or ugly backpack with you?

 Its ingeniousness lies in this very simplicity: few thieves or pickpockets are going to slice your scarf off, are they?
 They'll look for your back or backpack or external money belt.
 But a scarf?
 I don't think so.

 It isn't the cheapest of items and starts at $49.
 To me, it's worth it.
 It costs a lot more to lose my money or have my passport stolen.

 On my travel packing list I already advise women who travel to carry a scarf - it dresses up any outfit.
 Now this item of clothing can do double duty: it will certainly dress you up for the evening, and it will also make life a lot easier by letting you leave your bag at home.

-To make up your own mind, try a travel money belt, a neck wallet, a bra purse or even a leg wallet.
-They have an important place in your travel wardrobe but if you're in the city, going out for the evening or simply trying to look stylish, the Sholdit will win out, no contest.
+To make up your own mind, try a money belt and compare.
+The belt does have an important place in your travel wardrobe but if you're in the city, going out for the evening or simply trying to look stylish, the Sholdit will win out, no contest.

-Just throw your papers and money and a few odds and ends into your Sholdit and leave the bulky stuff behind.
+Just throw your papers and money and a few odds and ends into it and leave the bulky stuff behind.
 This item has definitely made it on my packing list.

 Get free monthly travel tips just for women, and download a free copy of my Ridiculously Practical Packing List to learn to pack like a pro!